This site is no longer active.

 Under Title IV of the 1964 Civil Rights Act, the U.S. Department of Education funds 10 regional Equity Assistance Centers to provide assistance in matters of race, gender, and national origin equity to public school districts throughout the country, as well as 15 regional Comprehensive Assistance Centers to provide assistance and information on school reform.
 In addition, the Office for Civil Rights (OCR) of the department works to ensure equal access to education and to promote educational excellence through the enforcement of civil rights.
 OCR’s primary responsibilities include resolving discrimination complaints and conducting compliance reviews, in addition to providing technical assistance.

-To be connected to an Equity Assistance Center, a Comprehensive Assistance Center, or an OCR office in your region, contact the WEEA Equity Resource Center at 1-800-225-3088 or visit the Title IX section of the WEEA website for more information.
+To be connected to an Equity Assistance Center, a Comprehensive Assistance Center, or an OCR office in your region, visit the Title IX section of the WEEA website for more information.
 Additional organizations include:

 of University Women